github/codeql-coding-standards/docs/user_manual.md

 The release page documents the release notes and contains the following artifacts part of the release:

 - `code-scanning-cpp-query-pack-anon-2.10.0.zip`: coding standard queries and scripts to be used with GitHub Code Scanning or the CodeQL CLI as documented in the section _Operating manual_.
-- `lgtm-cpp-query-pack-anon-v2.10.0.zip`: coding standard queries to be used with GitHub LGTM Enterprise as documented in the section _Operating manual_.
 - `supported_rules_list_2.10.0.csv`: A Comma Separated File (CSV) containing the supported rules per standard and the queries that implement the rule.
-- `supported_rules_list_2.10.0 .md`: A Markdown formatted file with a table containing the supported rules per standard and the queries that implement the rule.
+- `supported_rules_list_2.10.0.md`: A Markdown formatted file with a table containing the supported rules per standard and the queries that implement the rule.
-- `user_manual.md`: This user manual.
+- `user_manual_2.10.0.md`: This user manual.
 - `Source Code (zip)`: A zip archive containing the contents of https://github.com/github/codeql-coding-standards
 - `Source Code (tar.gz)`: A GZip compressed tar archive containing the contents of https://github.com/github/codeql-coding-standards
+- `checksums.txt`: A text file containing sha256 checksums for the aforementioned artifacts.
 ## Introduction

 ### Background